 A recent post that popped-up on my personal LinkedIn account highlighted the useful privacy (blurring) feature when using video chat in Microsoft Teams.
+So I thought I would compile this article about 10 Good Reasons to Adopt Microsoft Teams.

 Some cynics may say ‘that’s a nice gimmick!’
 But Microsoft Teams also delivers some significant economic benefits, upon which decision-makers can ‘hang their hat’ when deciding whether to deploy Microsoft Teams or not.